It’s up to each of us to make LA safer and more resilient.

 November 25, 2018.
 By Cassy Aoyagi: After evacuating husband, boy, pup and chickens from our home last year, my long term interest in fire-wise landscapes became an obsession.
 We spent much of 2017 and 2018 waist deep in research and deep in conversation with expert after expert.
 In August, as LAFD began gearing up for a heavy fire season, we had the honor of curating a panel of fire-wise landscape experts for Descanso Gardens.

-With so much misinformation about fires and our landscapes out there, we think it is critical for Angelenos, and California more broadly, to understand the qualities of a fire-wise, home-protective landscape.
+With so much misinformation about fires and our landscapes out there, we think it is critical for Angelenos, and California more broadly, to understand the qualities of landscapes that reduce our risk of fire damage.

 - Native: While no plant is fire-proof, some native foliage does a particularly good job of withstanding drought and heat, retaining moisture that helps these plants resist fire.
 Here are a few of our favorites.

 - Non-Invasive: Several popular plants marketed as “drought tolerant”, like Pampas, Feather, and Fountain grasses, and Pride of Madeira, are actually quite combustible.
 When these plants make their way into wilds space, they act like arsonists, increasing our fire danger.

 - Well-Spaced and Placed: Planting foliage young with room to grow to its full size will minimize the amount of fire clearance necessary each year.
 It’s also a great way to save money and maximize the impact of landscape on your home’s appreciation.

 - Treeful: Healthy tree canopy at a safe distance from rooftops can shield a home from flying embers.
 This is really lovely news, as treeful landscapes provide so many other benefits.